julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Breakdown a project into components and sub-components.

+Try to break down into 7 sub-components at most because it's the average maximum number of things a human can keep in mind at once.

-Refine your estimates as you refine your specifications by sizing your pessimism
+Refine your estimates as you refine your specifications by sizing your pessimism.

 Each deepest sub-component break it down into 3 parts: